Arskin-Fertrubble/Arskin-Fertrubble/README.md

 - 👋 Hi, I’m @Arskin-Fertrubble
 - 👀 I’m interested in everything.
-- 🌱 I’m old but not too old to lear.
+- 🌱 I’m old but not too old to learn.
 Cut my teeth on machine code and assembler in the  late 1970s.
-Still going.
+Years of Delphi and general DBMS development.
+Still going but slowing down.
 - 💞️ I’m not really looking to collaborate on anything just now
 - 📫 Reach me on Twitter @ArskinF